3 survivors after airliner with 110 aboard crashes in Cuba | New Country 923

-HAVANA (AP) — An aging Boeing 737 with 110 people aboard crashed and burned shortly after taking off from Havana’s airport, leaving three survivors and investigators sifting through debris for clues as to what caused the airliner to go down.
+HAVANA (AP) — Medical professionals worked to save three survivors in grave condition Saturday after an aging Boeing 737 with 110 people aboard crashed and burned shortly after taking off from Havana’s airport, leaving investigators sifting through debris for clues as to what caused the airliner to go down.

 It was Cuba’s worst aviation disaster in three decades and its third major air accident since 2010.
 Skies were overcast and rainy at the airport at the time of Friday’s disaster and Cuban state television said the 39-year-old jet veered sharply to the right after departing on a domestic flight to the eastern city of Holguin.